Samson Rowlie

-Samson Rowlie (died after 1588), was Chief Eunuch and Treasurer of Algiers during Ottoman rule.
+Samson Rowlie (died after 1588) was Chief Eunuch and Treasurer of Algiers during Ottoman rule.
 Born in Norfolk, England, the son of a Bristol merchant, Francis Rowlie, he was captured aboard of the Swallow and castrated by the Ottomans in 1577.
 He converted from Christianity to Islam and took the name Hassan Aga.
-He served the Beglerbeg of Algiers, Uluç Ali Pasha.
+He served the Beylerbey of Algiers, Uluç Ali Pasha.

 Richard Hakluyt's 1589 collection, The Principal Navigations, included a 1586 letter from William Harborne, England's ambassador to the Ottoman court, addressed to Hassan Aga, for the purpose of negotiating prisoner release.
 A 1588 watercolor portrait depicts Hassan Aga with white skin and rosy cheeks, wearing a large turban.
 He was reported to have been murdered.